Analysis of Minimizers of the Lawrence-Doniach Energy for Superconductors in Applied Fields: Introduction

-In the case when $\epsilon$ is fixed, the discrete nature of the layering in the Lawrence-Doniach model is eliminated as $s\rightarrow 0$ and therefore it is very natural that the discrete model reduces to the continuous one.
-The situation considered here is more delicate, since the interlayer distance $s$ is allowed to be at the same order as the characteristic vortex size $\epsilon$, in which case the discrete nature of the Lawrence-Doniach model plays a more important role.
-Note that the assumption $s\leq C\epsilon$ is only needed in Theorem 3.
-The previous two theorems concerning the minimum Lawrence-Doniach energy hold even for the very discrete case (e.g., $1\gg s\gg\epsilon$).

 Our paper is organized as follows: In Section 2 we state some preliminary results concerning the single layer potential representation formulas for $\hat{A}$ and $\hat{A}_n$.
 In Section 3 we prove the upper bound on the minimal Lawrence-Doniach energy.
-In Section 4 we prove \eqref{Trace} and use it to prove the lower bound on the minimal Lawrence-Doniach energy, as well as the corollaries stated above.
-Finally in Section 5 we prove the comparison result between the minimal Lawrence-Doniach energy and the minimal three-dimensional anisotropic Ginzburg-Landau energy and its consequence as summarized in Theorem 3.
+In Section 4 we prove the a priori estimate for the magnetic potential $\vec A$ stated in \eqref{Trace}.
+In Section 5 we use \eqref{Trace} to prove the lower bound on the minimal Lawrence-Doniach energy which completes the proof of Theorem 1; we also prove Theorems 2 and 3.
+Finally in Section 6 we prove Corollary 1.